oneqi/test-docker-puppet-centos/README.md

 We now need the URL for the latest Puppet Collection package repository .. the list is available from
 https://docs.puppet.com/puppet/latest/puppet_collections.html#enterprise-linux-7
-We can then download the latest for our CentOS OS
+We can then download the latest for our CentOS
 ```rpm -Uvh https://yum.puppetlabs.com/puppetlabs-release-pc1-el-7.noarch.rpm```

 Now to check that our repo is present .. e.g. check for 'Puppet Labs PC1 Repository el 7 - x86_64'